-In future work, we will adapt GTLAB framework to work with BPEL workflows.
-To this end, we will investigate how to extend GTLAB with well known workflow frameworks in the Grid community.
+In future work, we will investigate how to extend GTLAB with well known workflow frameworks in the Grid community such as BPEL.

 8. Acknowledgment

 This work is supported by the National Science Foundation's Information Technology Research (NSF grant ITR-0428774, 0427264, 0426867 VLab) and Middleware Initiative (NSF Grant 0330613) programs.